 Schedule — Transitional provisions

-[Heading amended by No. 36 of 2006 s.
-52.]

 [s.
 56]

+[Heading amended by No. 36 of 2006 s.
+52(a) and (b).]

 Division 1 — The appointed day

 [Heading amended by No. 36 of 2006 s.
-52.]

-1.
+52(c).]

+1. Employees’ service before application for registration

 Notwithstanding anything in section 21, a person who is employed as an employee on the appointed day who applies for registration as an employee at any time on or after the appointed day and is registered as an employee is entitled to have the days of continuous service with that employer preceding the date of his application included as days of service.

-2.
+2. Employees to pay Board contributions for some employees

 (1) Notwithstanding anything in section 34 an employer shall pay to the Board in respect of any person referred to in clause 1 whose service with the employer has been continuous for a period of at least 10 years ending on the appointed day such amount as is assessed by the Board as contributions in respect of the paid long service leave contributions in relation to that person.

 (2) Any amount assessed by the Board under subclause (1) shall, if not paid within the time specified by the Board, constitute a debt to the Board and is recoverable by the Board, in any court of competent jurisdiction.

-[Division 1 amended by No. 36 of 2006 s.
-52.]

 Division 2 — The Labour Relations Legislation Amendment Act 2006

 [Heading inserted by No. 36 of 2006 s.
-52.]
+52(d).]

 3. Service prior to commencement day